Any investment flowing from one country into another is called Foreign Investment.

-  Reason to be called Hot Money: As the investors has the liberty to sell it and take it back.
+Reason to be called Hot Money: As the investors have the liberty to sell it and take it back.
 In Layman Language, After selling your product collect your money and go to your country.

 # But in FDI, It is not possible.

 # In simple words, FII can enter the stock market easily and also withdraw from it easily.
 But FDI can’t let enter or exit easily.
-That’s why the majority nations choose FDI over FII.
+That’s why the majority of nations choose FDI over FII.

 # FDI only targets a specific Enterprise.
 It’s AIM is to increase:

 # FDI is more stable than FII; FDI brings capital, good governance practices and better management skill and even technology transfer.

 # FII helps only in promoting Good Governance and improving Accounting.

 # FDI flows in Primary Market. -> Long Term.